Lovers of the outdoors will find many things to do in Longmont, Colorado.

 Hiking the Ron Stewart Preserve at Rabbit Mountain

-The scraggly terrain of the Rocky mountain foothills found in the Ron Stewart Preserve offer great hiking and some sweet views.
+The scraggly terrain of the Rocky Mountain foothills found in the Ron Stewart Preserve offers great hiking and some sweet views.

 This preserve is rich with beautiful geological features, and a plethora of plants and wildlife.
 You will find three easy to moderate trails to navigate on foot here while watching the beauty of nature unfold all around you.
 You can catch glimpses of no less than 30 mountain peaks off in the distance as you hike around this gorgeous bit of preserved land.

 If you want a relaxed hike, or just to wander and observe nature at work, add this to your list of activities while in Longmont.